DreamingInBinary/Swiftjective-C/_posts/2021-05-29-The-Best-in-Class-Book-Beta-Launch.md

 - Get a landing page up
 - Launch it

 I could, and probably will, write a whole entire post over the landing page - it's something I think is absolutely critical for these kinds of things, but for now I'll just mention the payments part.
-I landed on Gumroad, which is hilarous because it was something I initially decided I _wouldn't_ use because I couldn't control the look of the checkout page.
+I landed on Gumroad, which is hilarious because it was something I initially decided I _wouldn't_ use because I couldn't control the look of the checkout page.

 I burned what was essentially a "full day" of my indie dev time evaluating seemingly every option out there.
 Even just last week, Stripe launched their "payments URL" which I looked at.
 That payments page - such eye candy!
 No surprise if you've checked out their documentation pages.
 If they can make _that_ pretty, it's not surprising their main product offering looks nice.
 Plus, it has Apple Pay, my preferred payment method.